On Bitcoin and Red Balloons: A Brief Overview of Bitcoin

 When a node authorizes a block it broadcasts to the network the new block and the proof of work (the string which is added to the block to get the desired hash).
 If a node receives two different authorized blocks it adopts the one which is part of the longer chain.

-Let us argue briefly and informally why the history is determined by the majority of the CPU power (\cite{Satoshi}).
-That is, the probability that a group of malicious nodes manages to change the history decreases as the fraction of CPU they control decreases.
-Assume that a group of malicious nodes, that does not have the majority of the CPU power, wants to change the chain that has currently been adopted by the other nodes.
-Since the malicious nodes own less CPU power, their authorization rate is slower than the authorization rate of the majority of the network, which is honest.
-Therefore, the longer chains will be signed by the majority of the network (with high probability) and these are the ones that will be adopted by the honest nodes in the network.
+Let us argue briefly and informally why the history is determined by the majority of the processing power (\cite{Satoshi}).
+That is, the probability that a group of malicious nodes manages to change the history decreases as the fraction of processing power they control decreases.
+Assume that a group of malicious nodes, that does not have the majority of the processing power, wants to change the chain that has currently been adopted by the other nodes.
+Since the malicious nodes own less processing power, their authorization rate is slower than the authorization rate of the majority of the network, which is honest.
+Therefore, the malicious nodes will not be able to produce a longer chain than the one that is currently accepted by the network (with high probability).
+The longer chain is the one that will be adopted by the honest nodes in the network (and will also grow longer as they continue to extend it).
 In fact, once a block has been accepted into the chain, the probability that a longer chain that displaces it will appear decreases exponentially with time (as the chain that follows it grows longer it is harder to manufacture a longer alternative one).
 See~\cite{Satoshi} for a more formal argument.